 There are several resellers of service on both networks — and none are particularly great.
 Prices are typically only slightly less than buying direct from the provider, often with data speed limits, poor customer service and purchasing difficulties for overseas visitors without a local address or credit card.

-Note that very few international phones will get LTE service with either company, as the US uses different frequencies to most countries outside North America.
-To complicate things further, both AT&T and T-Mobile use “4G’ to describe what the rest of the world knows as “HSPA+” or 3.5G.
+Note that both AT&T and T-Mobile use “4G’ to describe what the rest of the world knows as “HSPA+” or 3.5G.
 As a result, you’ll likely see 4G on your phone screen, but it’s not LTE!

 Offering prepaid SIM cards at international airports doesn’t seem to have caught on in the US.
 I’ve flown into several in the country, and don’t recall seeing marked kiosks or signage at any of them.
 Fortunately, T-Mobile stores are quite common in large cities, and even smaller places should have at least one store.

-It might be worth putting the SIM in your phone and confirming it works straight away.
-I didn’t have any problems, but am always a little nervous when I don’t see the card working in my phone before leaving the store.
+It’s always worth putting the SIM in your phone and confirming it works straight away.
+I didn’t have any problems — mine took less than a minute to activate both times — but I’m always a little nervous when I don’t see the card working in my phone before leaving the store.

 The company's SIM cards, stickers and hotspots let you use your phone in 200 countries, give you free texts and calls around the world with WhatsApp, save up to 85% on roaming fees, and can be sent out ahead of time so you can hit the ground running.
 Find out more here.

-While you shouldn’t expect any real bargains on prepaid cell service in the US, prices have dropped a little from last time I was in the country.
+While you shouldn’t expect any real bargains on prepaid cell service in the US, prices do seem to be getting better for light to moderate use.

 Note: for extra bonus confusion, you often can’t get the same deals in-store that you can online, with either company.
 Since most international visitors will be buying their SIM from a store, I’ve focused on those options — but if you have a US shipping address you can use, it’s worth checking out the online-only plans as well.

-Unlimited calls and texts are common on most plans.
-AT&T’s prepaid monthly smartphone plans started at $45, with 2Gb of data.
-T-Mobile charged $40 for 3GB of data, $50/5GB or $60/10Gb.
-I went with the cheapest option.
+Unlimited, or at least large numbers of calls and texts are common on most plans.
+AT&T’s prepaid monthly smartphone plans started at $35 for 1GB of data or $45 for 6GB.
+T-Mobile charged $45 for 4GB of data, or $55/6GB.

 At both the AT&T and T-Mobile stores I visited, the SIM card itself was free.
 This isn’t always the case, however, so definitely check before committing.